jotavare/42-resources/README.md

 - [42 Cursus Tester](https://github.com/Abaker-Hype/42-Cursus-Tester) `abaker-hype` `Libft` `ft_printf` `get_next_line`

 #### TOOLS
-> _Some usefull tools i used in my 42 journey._
+> _Some useful tools I used in my 42 journeys._
 - [42 School Cheat Sheet](https://github.com/agavrel/42_CheatSheet) - A awesome cheatsheet for C and 42 in general. `agavrel` `GitHub`
 - [42 Toolbox](https://github.com/alexandregv/42toolbox) - A bunch of scripts to make your life better at 42. `alexandregv` `GitHub`
 - [42 XP Calculator](https://42.tbailleu.dev) - Calculate how much exp you need for the next level.
-- [42 Stupidity](https://github.com/mirror12k/42us-stupidity) - A tool for quickly test solutions for the piscine exercises. `mirror12k` `GitHub`
+- [42 Stupidity](https://github.com/mirror12k/42us-stupidity) - A tool for quickly testing solutions for the piscine exercises. `mirror12k` `GitHub`
 - [RP42](https://github.com/alexandregv/RP42) - Discord Rich Presence integration for 42 School. `alexandregv` `GitHub`
 - [Find Peers](https://find-peers.codam.nl) - Website meant to help students to find peers that are working on the same project.
 - [S42](https://s42.app) - Former [stud42.fr](https://stud42.fr) and still in beta.
 You can check clusters from Helsinki 🇫🇮, Malaga 🇪🇸, Paris 🇫🇷, Seoul 🇰🇷 and Vienna 🇦🇹.